 Minamisuna

 Prepare to see about 6,000 fireworks at Sunamachi Mizube Park near the Arakawa River, a 15-minute walk from Minami-Sunamachi Station.
 Starting as a small fireworks festival, it has grown in size in recent years and is now a bustling event.
-The venue is limited to 10,000 people with all reserved seating.
+The venue is limited to 10,000 people, with all-reserved seating.

-Ome City 75th Noryo Fireworks Festival
+Ōme City Nōryō Fireworks Festival

 4,000 fireworks